 |Sambucus racemosa ssp.

-sieboldiana is a deciduous shrub or small tree that grows as tall as
+sieboldiana is a deciduous shrub or small tree that grows as

-draw a parabola.
+as if to draw a parabola.
 Leaves are of opposite phyllotaxis, of an

 imparipinnate compound leaf of 8-30cm in length.
 The leaves on the